 Standard door heights

 Interior doors?
 80 inches.
 But the rough opening — the framed hole in the wall — is often 82-1/2 inches.
-Subtract the header, the shim space, the flooring allowance... you start seeing numbers like 73 inches in framing layouts all the time.
+Think about it: subtract the header, the shim space, the flooring allowance... you start seeing numbers like 73 inches in framing layouts all the time.

 Countertop and vanity widths